St. Michael's High School, Patna: Student groups

-Student council

-The student council is a body of student representatives, headed by the Head Girl and Boy.
-It is made up of the captains of the teams and representatives from other co-curricular activities with elected and nominated students of each class from Grade VI through X. Parliamentary procedure is used at meetings.
-The main purpose of this group is to assist the principal, vice-principal, staff, and students in fulfilling their responsibilities.
-The student members help maintain order in the school during the Assembly and breaks, in between classes, and on important occasions like the Annual Day.

-Tarushiksha

-Tarushiksha is a student forum promoting ecological sensitivity.

 Publications

 The Theatrum is a monthly magazine of the school published by an editorial board consisting of teachers and students.
 It includes articles by students, events in the school, and student achievements.

 The school publishes an annual yearbook featuring talks by the principal, rector, vice-principals, group photographs of all classes, photographs of office bearers and major events, and articles written by students, teachers, and alumni.